 We provide economic analysis related to injunction requests to halt the production or sale of an infringing product or technology.
 Our professionals have served as consulting and testifying experts in permanent and preliminary injunction proceedings on issues related to the standards set forth in eBay v.
 MercExchange such as irreparable harm, adequacy of monetary damages, balance of the burdens, and public interest.

-- For Samsung in Certain Wireless Devices with 3G and/or 4G Capabilities and Components Thereof, an ITC investigation involving standard-essential patents (SEPs), analyzed the public interest implications of exclusion orders.
-Evaluated theoretical and empirical evidence of patent holdup and royalty stacking in the wireless telecommunications industry.
-Testified regarding potential consumer harm and remedies.
+- Testified on behalf of Samsung in Certain Wireless Devices with 3G and/or 4G Capabilities and Components Thereof, an ITC investigation involving standard-essential patents (SEPs).